JHU-PL-Lab/www-pl/lectures/java-principles.md

     is legal and will infer <tt>first</tt> to be of type <tt>string</tt>.

-### Other points of comparison between Java and Caml / Fb
+### Other points of comparison between Java and OCaml / Fb

 *   Java has no variant types?!? -- "Use subtyping and dynamic dispatch instead" (i.e. use the records side of the records/variants duality)
-*   Java Exceptions -- very similar to Caml or **TFbX** but Caml has no `throws` declarations in the types: less apparent what is being thrown in OCaml, arguably inferior.
+*   Java Exceptions -- very similar to OCaml or **TFbX** but OCaml has no `throws` declarations in the types: less apparent what is being thrown in OCaml, arguably inferior.

 ### The Java spin-offs: Scala, Kotlin, and Clojure